Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 Step 2.
 Go to "Components" > "Storage" > "Disks".

 Step 3.
-Check the value of "Partition Starting Offset".
-If the value is not divisible by 4096, your SSD is misaligned.
+If the value of "Partition Starting Offset" is not divisible by 4096, the SSD is misaligned.

 The Bottom Line

-To minimize the possible issues, I recommend you follow the guidelines strictly to clone an HDD to an SSD.
-If you do have encountered unexpected issues you cannot fix after using Qiling Backup, contact our support team is welcomed.
+To minimize potential problems, follow the guidelines exactly when cloning an HDD to an SSD.
+If you encounter issues that cannot be resolved using Qiling Backup, reaching out to our support team for assistance is recommended.

 Related Articles